-Many businesses in China are doing very well today, therefore there are many opportunities for other brands and in this case shampoo brands to enter this market.
-It can sound a bit intimidating due to factors such as; e-commerce, WeChat and intermediaries.
+Many businesses in China are doing very well today, therefore there are many opportunities for other brands and in this case, shampoo brands to enter this market.
+It can sound a bit intimidating due to factors such as; e-commerce, WeChat, and intermediaries.
 However, if these factors are sufficiently used, you will be a strong competitor in the Chinese shampoo market.
 And maybe your foreign shampoo brand could be the new hype.
+This article will give you more information about how to sell shampoo to Chinese consumers.
+What are the first steps in your business strategy and which marketing tools will be necessary to carry out to be successful?

 Define your target audience